SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Services/Adding_a_service.md

    - If you do not want timeouts to be included in the alarm status of the service, clear the checkbox *Include timeouts in alarm status of the service*.
 By default, this option is selected.

-   - Add a service protocol (also known as "service definition" in earlier versions of DataMiner):
+   - To create an enhanced service:

-        1. Select an existing service protocol.
+        1. Select a service protocol (also known as "service definition" in earlier versions of DataMiner).

-        1. Choose a version from the available options.
+        1. Select the version of the service protocol.

-        1. Choose an alarm or trend template, if available.
+        1. Select an alarm or trend template, if available.

            > [!NOTE]
            >